25 Plants for Instant Curb Appeal in Front of Your House

 BaileyNurseries.com

-Fast-growing, evergreen arborvitaes are available in a range of sizes and are popular to use as hedges, privacy screens and borders.
+Fast-growing, evergreen arborvitaes are available in a range of sizes and are a great choice for use as hedges, privacy screens and borders.
 True to its name, Mr. Bowling Ball arborvitae (Thuja occidentalis 'Bobazam'), shown here, grows into a spherical shape.
-Since it tops out around 30 inches tall and wide, it doesn't need pruning.
-Dress up your foundation or let these compact shrubs edge a walkway or driveway.
-Hardy in Zones 3-8, Mr. Bowling Ball is also great for containers.
+It tops out around 30 inches tall and wide, but you don't have to prune it.
+Grow it around your foundation or let the compact shrubs edge a walkway, path or driveway.
+Hardy in Zones 3 to 8, Mr. Bowling Ball also grows well in containers.

 Flowers and Plants Surrounding Mailbox at Street Curb